ShubhamYadav-006/Course-selling-backend-assignment/README.md

 # Course-selling-backend-assignment
-This is and course selling backend project .
+This is an course selling backend project .